-- Capabilities: Interoperability, Interface Management, Patient Portal, Online Check-In, Kiosks, Huddle Reports, and Chart Preparation - Outcomes: approximately 8 million messages in athenaNet interfaces monthly, ~3,000 file exchanges with payers per month on average, over 65% patient portal adoption rate
+- Capabilities: Interoperability, Interface Management, Patient Portal, Online Check-In, Kiosks, Huddle Reports, and Chart Preparation - Outcomes: over 1,000 file exchanges with payers per month on average, over 65% patient portal adoption rate

-During Visit: Whether an appointment is in-person at one of our more than 870 care centers or through our leading telehealth platform, our platform ensures a streamlined provider and patient interaction.
+During Visit: Whether an appointment is in-person at one of our more than 1,090 care centers or through our leading telehealth platform, our platform ensures a streamlined provider and patient interaction.
 Privia integrates the quality workflow within the point-of-care in the EMR.
 Our solutions allow providers and care teams to close quality gaps during the patient visit by leveraging external data and enlisting patients for self-gap closure.
 The solutions are built on evidence-based guidelines managed by committees of physicians.
 Furthermore, we prioritize key risk adjustment gaps, recapture prior diagnoses and embed suspect medical conditions within the EMR.